Corbelli/dqn-pytorch/Report.md

             return random.choice(np.arange(self.action_size))
 ```

-Every time the agent acts, it saves the experience in the replay buffer, to learn afterwards after a fixed number of actions (the UPDATE_EVERY variable)
+Every time the agent acts, it saves the experience in the replay buffer, to learn afterward after a fixed number of actions (the UPDATE_EVERY variable)

 ```python
   self.memory.add(state, action, reward, next_state, done)